Welcome to Biological Sciences

 Students should have a valid photo ID.
 If you are considering transferring to the U of U or if you are a newly transferred student, please bring in a copy of an official or unofficial transcript.

-The Biology Advising Office is located in the James Talmage Building, second floor
+The Biology Advising Office is located on the second floor of the James Talmage Building, on Presidents Circle just north of the South Biology Building.

 Students must check-in at the front desk.
-If your appointment is at The Hive in the Crocker Science Center- external site Room 240, please check in with the front desk staff.
+If your appointment is at The Hive in the Crocker Science Center Room 240, please check in with the front desk staff.
 A valid photo ID will be required upon check-in.

 If you are not able to make your appointment, please be courteous to the advisors and cancel ahead of time.
 If you are running late, call the advising office at 801-581-6244.